WalshStreet Appraisals has answers to "Frequently Asked Questions"

 Even though it's the buyer that eventually pays for the report, the lender is the intended user.
 The

-buyer is certainly entitled to a copy of the appraisal - it's usually bundled with all the other closing documents - but is not allowed to use the report for any other purpose without permission from the lender.
+buyer is entitled to a copy of the appraisal - it's usually included with all the other closing documents - but is not allowed to use the report for any other purpose without permission from the lender.

 This rule doesn't apply when a home owner hires an appraiser directly.

-In these cases, the appraiser may state the purpose of the appraisal; for PMI removal, or estate planning or tax challenges, for example.
-If not stipulated otherwise, the home owner can use the appraisal for any purpose.
+In these scenarios, the appraiser may define the purpose of the appraisal; for PMI removal, or estate planning or tax challenges, for example.
+If not stated otherwise, the home owner can do whatever they want with the appraisal.

-No matter where you go, however, renovating a kitchen is almost always a safe investment.
+No matter where you go, however, renovating a kitchen is almost always a safe move.

 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.

-Adding bedrooms and baths can also help the value of your home as long as your home doesn't then become overbuilt for your neighborhood in terms of size.
+Adding bedrooms and baths can also boost the value of your home (when done well) as long as your home doesn't then become overbuilt for your neighborhood in terms of size.